 How Laser Therapy Treats Back & Neck Injuries

-When it comes to alleviating back and neck pain, finding an option that treats the problem instead of masking the pain is important.
+When it comes to alleviating back and neck pain, finding an option that treats the problem instead of masking the pain is essential.

 Causes of Back & Neck Pain